 At first glance, cybersecurity seems intangible.
 However, no matter how appealing and user-friendly your UI may be, anything you do will be in vain unless your app is secure.
 Due to the lack of proper security, your application will often fall victim to hacks and attacks, resulting in multiple re-testings and re-development steps.
 As such, React js is 2020’s second-most in-demand framework for web development.
 Thus, read the article to know in detail about REACT JS Security.

-One of the very popular organisation supports ReactJS.
-But does it make it the trusted library?
+One of the very popular organizations supports ReactJS.
+But does it make it a trusted library?